puroman/wtrmlns-amplitude-mcp/README.md

 # Amplitude MCP Server

-A Model Context Protocol (MCP) server for Amplitude Analytics API, providing tools and resources for querying and segmenting event data.
+A Model Context Protocol (MCP) server for Amplitude Analytics API, providing tools, resources, and prompts for querying event data, analyzing funnels, retention, and user behavior.

 ## Overview

-This MCP server enables AI assistants and other MCP clients to interact with the Amplitude Analytics API, allowing them to:
+This MCP server enables AI assistants and other MCP clients to interact with the Amplitude Dashboard REST API, allowing them to:

-- Query event data with filters
+- Query event data with filters and segmentation
-- Perform advanced segmentation with breakdowns
-- Access event data through structured resources
+- Analyze conversion funnels
+- Track user retention
+- Use pre-built prompts for common analytics tasks

 ## Installation